 While faith apart from the senses may be of primary importance in Christianity, believers recognize that God is also the creator of the human senses, including sight.
 Moreover, what is visible and physical can, under the right circumstances, be an aid to faith.
 For example, when Christians remember the cross of Jesus Christ, in accordance with biblical instruction (e.g. 1 Corinthians 11), they consume bread and wine (or similar elements) at the Lord's Supper.

 Faith is thereby supported by a sensory experience.

 Aureole imagery in Christian art

-An aureole (from Latin for "gold") is a halo that envelopes the whole body, signifying a greater degree of sanctity and divine power than a regular halo.
-It is also known as a mandorla (from the Italian for "almond").
+An aureole (from a Latin word for "gold") in Christian art is a halo that envelopes the whole body, signifying a greater degree of sanctity and divine power than a regular halo, which only crowns the head.
+Aureoles are often oval in shape.

 - "Mandorla."
 Peter and Linda Murray, Oxford Dictionary of Christian Art (2004).